 1. The first thing we need to do is make sure the Project is set up for HDR color management.
 To adjust this, in the bottom right corner, click FLAME, then Preferences, and finally Colour Management.

-2. In the Color Management pane, the Working Colour Space should reflect the color space of your project.
+2. In the Color Management pane, the Working Colour Space should reflect your project's color space.
 If you’re working in Rec.2020 ST.2084, this should be set to Rec.
 2100 PQ.
 If you’re working in P3, this should be set to ST-2084 (PQ), DCI-P3 (D65 white).
-Next you’ll need to set the color spaces of your monitors.
-This will depend on your physical set up.
+Next, you’ll need to set the color spaces of your monitors.
+This will depend on your physical setup.
 Broadcast Colour Space should match the color space of your external broadcast or SDI monitor.
 Graphics Colour Space is for the GUI, so it should match the color space of the OS.
 The Monitoring Colour Space is the color space of your scopes.
 Below is an example of a P3 project.

-3. After the color management is set up to handle an HDR workflow, we need to make sure that the input tagging is set up properly.
-In the GUI, go to the Media Hub, then under the General tab, there’s a Colour Managementsection.
+3. After the color management is set up to handle an HDR workflow, we need to ensure that the input tagging is set up properly.
+In the GUI, go to the Media Hub, then under the General tab, there’s a Colour Management section.
 This will determine how clips are interpreted when brought into Flame.
 We want to make sure this is set to Tag Only.
 The Tagged Colour Space can either match your workflow (either Rec.
 2020 ST.2084, which would use the Rec.2100 setting, or P3, which would use the ST-2084 (PQ), DCI-P3 (D65 white) setting) or assume a color space based on the tags embedded in the source clips using From File or Rules.
-Setting this to a particular color space (ie, matching your workflow) will force the interpretation of the clips to that color space, regardless of what their source color space is.
+Setting this to a particular color space (i.e., matching your workflow) will force the clips' interpretation of that color space, regardless of their source color.
 Below is an example of a P3 project.

 4. For advanced workflows, you can also set up rules in the Color Management Preferences (Step 2) to force input tagging based on filename or extension.

-5. All of these steps ensure that Flame is working in a properly color managed HDR workflow.
-Finally, we need to make sure we tag the output files so Frame.io can recognize them as HDR.
+5. All of these steps ensure that Flame is working in a properly color-managed HDR workflow.
+Finally, we need to tag the output files so Frame.io can recognize them as HDR.
 For best results, we recommend outputting ProRes files from Flame.
-Under the Advanced Output options, select the desired flavor of ProRes (Frame.io accepts all flavors) and make sure the YUV Encoding is set to Rec2020 for Rec.2020 ST.2084 workflows or Auto Colour for P3 workflows.
+Under the Advanced Output options, select the desired flavor of ProRes (Frame.io accepts all flavors) and ensure the YUV Encoding is set to Rec2020 for Rec.2020 ST.2084 workflows or Auto Colour for P3 workflows.

-For more information and latest updates, learn more from Autodesk support.
+For more information and the latest updates, learn more from Autodesk support.

 HDR support in Frame.io makes having a Rec.2020 or HDR end-to-end workflow easier than ever.
 If you have HDR dailies, you'll be able to output an HDR cut for review and upload it to Frame.io.
 We'll cover some common NLEs below.